Antagonistic Pairs

 Role of ATP in Muscle Contraction

-1. The hydrolysis of ATP provides energy to move the myosin heads.
-For instance, when the myosin heads perform the ‘power stroke’, which pulls the actin filaments towards centre of sarcomere
+1. The hydrolysis of ATP provides energy to re-cock the myosin head back into the high-energy position, which then drives the power stroke — pulling the actin filaments towards the centre of the sarcomere

 2. ATP is needed to detach the actinomyosin bridge and re-set the myosin head back to its starting position.